 Anne-Wil is Professor of International Management.
-Originally from the Netherlands, Anne-Wil has 25 years experience in academia and has worked in three countries at six different universities before joining Middlesex.
+Originally from the Netherlands, Anne-Wil has more than 25 years experience in academia and has worked in three countries at six different universities before joining Middlesex.
 Most recently, she was Associate Dean Research at the University of Melbourne, Australia.

 Her own research focuses on expatriate management, cross-cultural management, and multinational corporations, as well as the quality and impact of academic research.
 She has published and presented over 160 papers in international journals and conferences and is one of the world's top 1% most cited academics in Economics & Business.

 Anne-Wil also has a keen interest in issues relating to journal quality and research performance metrics.
 In this context she is the editor of the Journal Quality List, the provider of Publish or Perish, a software program that retrieves and analyses academic citations, and the author of "The Publish or Perish Book: Your guide to effective and responsible citation analysis".

 Dutch: native language

 Anne-Wil has taught courses at every level in the broad field of international management.
 She has a best-selling textbook on International Human Resource Management, which is currently in its 5th edition.

 Below is a selection of my recent publications.
 For a full list (more than 160 books, book chapters and academic papers), see Full list of publications.